maciek252/MapCalibration/README.md

 <img src="./doc/img/slup_dialog.png" width="400"  />
 </p>

-As we can see, the point is found with the accuracy of just few meters.
+As we can see, the point is found with the accuracy of just few meters:

 <p align="center">
 <img src="./doc/img/slup_punkt.png" width="400"  />
 </p>

-5. Selecting the target point
+5. Selecting the target point - now the distance and heading to the currently selected point is displayed at the bottom of the screen:

 <p align="center">
 <img src="./doc/img/slup_wybrany.png" width="400"  />